DOMjudge/domjudge-packaging/README.md

 chdir to `domjudge-x.y.z/`.

 Run from that position something like
-`dch -v x.y.z-1 -m "New upstream release."`
+`dch -v x.y.z-1 "New upstream release."`

 Run `debuild`.